halilxibrahim/halilxibrahim/README.md

 ### Manufacturing & Operations Software

-Enterprise applications supporting manufacturing operations and production lines.
+Enterprise applications supporting manufacturing operations and production lines, built with React, TypeScript, Python, and FastAPI.

 * MOM/MES workflows
+* Defense electronics manufacturing systems
 * Warehouse and inventory operations
 * Material transfer processes
 * Barcode and reporting systems
 * Python and FastAPI integrations
 * CI/CD and deployment processes

-### AI-Powered Enterprise Assistant
+### Enterprise AI Assistant

-ChatGPT-like enterprise assistant connected to a locally hosted language model.
+Internal AI assistant powered by an on-premise open-source language model and integrated with enterprise ERP data and internal knowledge sources.

-* React-based conversational interface
+* Developed the React-based conversational interface and user experience
-* Backend inference API integration
-* Conversation and message-state management
-* Loading and error-handling flows
-* Enterprise-focused AI application experience
+* Integrated backend inference APIs with the frontend application
+* Enabled context-aware responses grounded in ERP data, internal documents, and business rules
+* Implemented conversation state, message lifecycle, loading, error handling, and response rendering
+* Contributed to the delivery of a secure AI application operating within the company’s internal network

 > Professional projects are described at a high level to protect confidential company information.